Edwinem/ceres_python_bindings/README.md

 This project uses pybind11 to wrap Ceres with a python interface.

 ## Build Setup
-There are two different ways to build this library.
-The easiest and recommended way is to build it along with the Ceres library.
-The other way builds it standalone, and is more error prone.
+There are different ways to build this library.
+The safest way is build it along with the Ceres library.

 ### Recommended: Build Alongside Ceres